Code Review Is the New Bottleneck (And What to Do About It)

 Something strange is happening in engineering organizations that have embraced AI coding assistants.
 Individual developers report feeling more productive than ever.
 They’re completing tasks faster, writing more code, and generating more pull requests.
 Yet when you look at what’s actually reaching production, the numbers tell a different story.
 Cycle times are flat or worse.
 Features that should ship in days are taking weeks.

-The culprit is hiding in plain sight: the code review queue.
+The culprit is hiding in plain sight: the AI code review bottleneck.

 According to research from Faros AI, teams using AI tools are generating 98% more pull requests while experiencing a 91% increase in PR review time.
-The math is brutal.
+The Google 2025 DORA Report reinforces this — a 90% increase in AI adoption correlated with a 91% increase in code review time and a 154% increase in PR size.
 You’ve doubled the supply of code but kept review capacity fixed.
 The result is a growing queue that erases every productivity gain you thought you’d achieved.

 This isn’t a minor inefficiency.
-It’s a fundamental constraint that threatens to undermine the entire AI-assisted development revolution.
+It’s a fundamental constraint reshaping the entire AI-assisted development revolution.
 And most teams haven’t even noticed it yet.

 The AI Productivity Paradox

-Developers using AI complete 21% more tasks and merge 98% more pull requests, but PR review time increases by 91%.
+Developers using AI complete 21% more tasks and merge 98% more pull requests, but PR review time increases by 91% and PR size grew 154%.
 The bottleneck has simply moved from code generation to code verification.

 Why Code Review Doesn’t Scale with AI Generation